William Hartston: Biography

-From the early 1970s, Hartston made many TV appearances for the BBC, usually in the role of expert commentator and analyst on world title matches, including Fischer-Spassky '72, Karpov-Korchnoi '78, Kasparov-Short '93 and Kasparov-Anand '95.
 He twice won the BBC's The Master Game competition before taking over from Leonard Barden as its resident expert.
 During the 1980s he presented the BBC series Play Chess.
 In recent years he has diversified into a number of creative areas, running competitions in creative thinking for The Independent newspaper and the Mind Sports Olympiad.
-He wrote the off-beat Beachcomber column for the Daily Express and has written books on chess, mathematics, humour and trivia.
+Since January 1996 he has written the off-beat Beachcomber column for the Daily Express and has also written books on chess, mathematics, humour and trivia.
 He has also been a regular guest on the BBC Radio 4 and occasional TV programme, Puzzle Panel and appeared in Series 8 of The Museum of Curiosity also on Radio 4.

 Aside from his chess and media-related activities, Hartston is a mathematician and industrial psychologist.
-During the 1980s, he was recruited by Meredith Belbin, at the Industrial Training Research Unit in Cambridge, to work as part of a multidisciplinary team researching the dynamics of team roles.
+During the 1980s, he was recruited by Meredith Belbin, at the Industrial Training Research Unit in Cambridge, to research the dynamics of teams.
 While continuing to write the Beachcomber column and other features for the Daily Express, he was also behind the launching of the now defunct wakkipedia.com Internet site of useless information.
 His latest publication is A Brief History of Puzzles: 120 of the World's Most Baffling Brainteasers from the Sphinx to Sudoku (2019).

 On 2 April 2013 it was reported that Hartston had "perfected" a formula for predicting the winner of the Grand National horse race, in a study commissioned by bookmaker William Hill.
 The story of the winning formula has since been widely thought to be an April Fools joke for which many have fallen.

 In 2013 Hartston and his friend Josef Kollar became regular 'viewers' on the Channel 4 programme Gogglebox.

+In 2023 his book Knock, knock!
+In pursuit of a grand unified theory of humour was published by Watkins Media.

 Personal life

-Hartston was the first of three British chess champions to be married to Woman Grandmaster Dr Jana Bellin (née Malypetrova) (January 1970 in Cambridge}.
+Hartston was the first of three British chess champions to be married to Woman Grandmaster Jana Bellin (née Malypetrova) (January 1970 in Cambridge).
 With his second wife, Elizabeth Bannerman (1978) he has two sons, James and Nicholas.